EYBlockchain/starlight/WRITEUP.md

 The Babel Handbook explains this concept nicely.
 A scope is a section of code where a name binding is valid.
 A `Scope` class gets created for each `scopeType`: `ContractDefinition` scopes and `FunctionDefinition` scopes are the main ones we focus on for our purposes.
 Depending on the `scopeType`, different information will be collected.
 Several 'preliminary traversals' are done to collect information and add it to various scopes.

-Consider the following example `.zsol` code snippet.
+Consider the following example `.zol` code snippet.
 Scopes are highlighted.

 ```solidity
 // Beginning of `SourceUnit` scopeType